Learn and understand the global issues and key changes in the transport industry from industry experts and leading academics.

-International Freight Transport is a comprehensive book that coherently presents the key changes and issues in the fast moving industries of trade and transport, including regional trade groupings, emergence of new large economies (i.e. BRIC countries), and pivotal regions such as the Middle East and Central America where major projects, such as new and widened canals, are underway or planned.
+International Freight Transport presents the key changes and issues in the fast-moving industries of trade and transport.
+It includes regional trade groupings, emergence of new large economies (i.e. BRIC countries), and pivotal regions such as the Middle East and Central America where major projects, such as new and widened canals, are underway or planned.
 These changes could redraw the trade map with major implications for transport patterns and solutions.

 Blending geography, economics, politics and trade, International Freight Transport provides insight into a wide range of topics, including: globalisation; demand versus supply; buyers and sellers; transport regulation, geography, modes and methods; transport ownership; alliances; and safety and security.
 The book is the only comprehensive and accessible book on international transport available.

 Professor Anthony Beresford is Programme Director for the MSc International Transport at Cardiff University and Director for the suite of Masters Programmes within Logistics and Operations Management.
-Anthony has travelled widely in an advisory capacity within the ports and transport fields in Europe, Asia and North America.
-He co-authored Lloyd's Maritime Atlas of World's Ports and Shipping Places, which is recognised as the Standard Work in its field.
+Professor Beresford has travelled widely in an advisory capacity within the ports and transport fields in Europe, Asia and North America.

 You will need to sign up or login as a registered academic to request inspection copies.

 If you are logged in as an academic, then you either aren’t eligible for print inspection copies based on your location or this particular title is no longer available for inspection.

 If you need any further information please contact us.